davidlawrencer/ctd-data-structures/stacks/README.md

 #### Stretch

 1. Add a function `middle`, which finds the middle value of a linked list.
 Try to do this in one traversal of the list using the [fast and slow pointer/tortoise and hair](https://emre.me/coding-patterns/fast-slow-pointers/) approach.
 2. Add a function `hasCycle`, which determines whether or not there is a cycle in the list (and returns a Bool).
-A cycle occurs when the `next` value of a Node points back to a previous `Node`, which prevents traversal from beginning to end of the list.
+A cycle occurs when the `next` value of a Node points back to a Node that was before it in the list, which prevents traversal from beginning to end of the list.
 Ex:
 ![image](https://user-images.githubusercontent.com/50370157/118125564-296ef980-b3c5-11eb-8f02-55d7cce28b31.png)

 3. Thus far we've worked with a particularly basic kind of Linked List called a "Singly-Linked List".
 Another kind is a "Doubly-Linked List" (DLL).